zartre/zartre-2024/src/content/posts/2025/fixing-yamaha-clavinova-sustain-pedal/index.md

 around 2008 (I guess).
 Since then it has required no repair but recently the sustain pedal is not working.
-Following some tutorials on YouTube, I think I may be able to fix it.
+Following some tutorials on YouTube, I thought I may be able to fix it.

 It was simple enough.
 I just had to remove the main keyboard unit